Parent Information Package

 Unless other payment arrangements have been made, any additional charges for additional goods or services used during your child’s camp experience (i.e. extended care) will be charged to the credit card provided, either at the time of use or upon completion of your child’s stay at camp.

 Although these rising costs also pose unique obstacles for not-for-profits, charitable organizations must do what they can to benefit their communities.
-Therefore, believing in the importance of our mission, and knowing that these additional charges would further limit accessibility to our programs, Willowgrove has decided to continue absorbing credit card fees for the duration of the 2024 season.
+Therefore, believing in the importance of our mission, and knowing that these additional charges could further limit accessibility to our programs, Willowgrove has decided to continue absorbing credit card fees for the duration of the 2026 season.

 Promotional Photos